Why is this medicine prescribed?

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain lab tests to check your body's response to somatropin.
+Your doctor may order certain lab tests to check your body's response to somatropin injection.